Try Radar for free

 What to keep in mind

-There are clear limits.
+There are clear operating limits.
 Radar does not scan sites behind logins, paywalls, or aggressive bot protection.
-When live scanning is not suitable, provide a URL snapshot and use JSON import to visualise the structure available from that snapshot.
+If that applies to your site, the available option described here is to use JSON import to visualise a URL snapshot you provide.